almazbekam/HOA-WEBSITE-heronbend/README.md

 The goal of this project was to make communication easier, improve transparency, and create a better online experience for my local community.

+## ⏱️ Development Timeline

+The HOA website was developed over a period of **4 months**, working **2–4 hours per week** around school commitments.
+This slower pace allowed careful planning, testing, and iterative improvements for both the public-facing pages and admin portal.

 ---

 ## 🚀 Features